-The Consultants at Bath Fertility Centre will always individualise your treatment to your specific needs, and indeed it may be that you will not need a lot of stimulus to achieve satisfactory ovarian response.
+Consultants at Bath Fertility always individualise your treatment to your specific needs, and indeed it may be that you will not need a lot of stimulus to achieve satisfactory ovarian response.
 However it may be that you will need quite high doses to ensure a good chance of a pregnancy and our aim will always be to try and make sure that each of your IVF cycle stands a high chance of an embryo transfer with a realistic prospect of a pregnancy.

-It is recognised that the use of stimulation in IVF carries a small risk of ovarian hyper stimulation syndrome and we always take the greatest care to advice patients of this, adjusting treatment regimens/medication to reduce the risk as appropriate.
+It is recognised that the use of stimulation in IVF carries a small risk of ovarian hyper stimulation syndrome and we always take the greatest care to advise patients of this, adjusting treatment regimens/medication to reduce the risk as appropriate.
 We also use other strategies to help minimises the impact of this uncommon side effect of IVF.